Employment at Naturally Superior Adventures

 New Guide staff will want to take advantage of the comprehensive training courses we typically run during June (although many of our guide job-prerequisites are also available elsewhere).
 They are designed to help you become a great guide.
 While you pay the full cost of these courses (some exceptions apply i.e. first aid) we pay your wages while you are on course so things pretty well even out.
 It’s a great deal for us both.

 Non-guide staff are also welcome to take any training courses we offer (subject to mutual agreement) even if not related to the job.
-In that case you take the course on your own time, but typically receive a 40% price discount.
+In that case you typically receive a 40% price discount.
 Some courses however i.e. Wilderness First Aid require outside instructors, so no discount is offered.

 Our usual schedule of training programs includes:

-- Wilderness Medical Associates Advanced Wilderness First Aid (every 3 years).
+- Wilderness Medical Associates Advanced Wilderness First Aid and First Responder (every 3 years).

 - Paddle Canada sea kayak skills and instructor-level certifications from beginner to advanced